dingmaotu/mql4-lib/README.md

 (controlled by the Terminal runtime) or driven by your programs.
 This is a powerful concept in that you can write your indicator once, and use it in your EA and Script, or as a standalone Indicator.
-You can use the indicator in normal time series chart, or let it driven by a RenkoIndicatorDriver.
+You can use the indicator in normal time series chart, or let it driven by a `HistoryData` derived class (TimeSeriesData, Renko, or TimeFrame).

 Let me show you with an example Indicator `DeMarker`.
 First we define the common reusable Indicator module in a header file `DeMarker.mqh`